hexeguitar/hexefx_audiolib_F32_examples/NeuralAmpModeler/readme.md

 ## HexeFX Guitar Amplifier Modeler for Teensy4.x

-This project combines various components from the `hexefx_audioLibrary_F32` with the RTNeural library to create a full guitar amp emulation on Teensy4.1.
+This project combines various components from the `hexefx_audioLibrary_F32` with the RTNeural library to create a full guitar amp emulation on Teensy4.1. **Requires installed PSRAM!**
 Internal signal flow:
 ![Choose MIDI interface](/img/AmpModeler.gif)

 ## Features
 - 8 amp/fx models + bypass
 - Noise gate
 - Stereo Spring Reverb emualtion
 - 7 guitar cabinet IRs
 - 3 bass guitar IRs
 - Doubler function to create a wider stereo image out of a single guitar track
 - 3 band EQ
+- Stereo Ping-Pong delay with modulation
+- Spring reverb emulation
 - MIDI/WebMIDI used as control interface
+- Reaper JS plugin to control the pedal directly from DAW (and sync delay to MIDI clock)

 ## Usage
 1. Open the project in the PlatformIO environment.